retooth2/xenharmlib/doc/quickstart.rst

     1
     8

-You can see the relation to the roman numeral system easily when you think of the way one traditionally calls the intervals from C-0 to each note in the western system: The interval to the first note in the example is called a major *second* while the interval to the second one is called an augmented *ninth*.
+You can see the relation to the Roman numeral system easily when you think of the way one traditionally calls the intervals from C-0 to each note in the Western system: The interval to the first note in the example is called a major *second*, while the interval to the second one is called an augmented *ninth*.

-Similar to pitch class indices there are also natural class indices.
+Similar to pitch class indices there, are also natural class indices.
 The natural class index is a measure for when you want to ignore base intervals and just look at the equivalency of naturals: